-Precipitation changes in the four study regions over environmentally sensitive zone in northern China are shown in Fig. 5.
-Many smaller-scale variations can be found in all annual-resolution series.
-These four original curves are correlated, except the low correlation between WD and BYAB (Table 8).
-Extreme wet and dry extreme events correspond in many cases, like the severe droughts in 1792, 1839, 1867, 1900, 1928~1929, 1966 etc. It looks like that trees we selected responded strongly and quite synchronously to a large-scale climatic change.
-This indicates that the same climatic event, presumably related to the EASM front, affect the precipitation from February to July in a large region in north China.
+Precipitation changes in all the 4 regions over environmentally sensitive zone in northern China are shown in Fig. 5.
+Many small#-scale variations can be found in all annual-resolution series.
+These four original curves are correlated, except the low correlation between WD and BYAB (Table 8), the wet or dry extreme events are well matched in many cases, for example, the severe drought in 1792, 1839, 1867, 1900, 1928~1929, 1966 etc. It looks like the trees we selected responded strongly and quite synchronously to a large-scale climatic change.
+This means that the same climatic systems, presumably related to the EASM front, affect precipitation from February to July in a large region in porth China.
 The trees we selected responded positively to this large-scale climatic change.

 Figure 5.
 Precipitation changes in the four regions over environmental sensitivity zone in Northern China. (a) February to mid-July (to July 20th) for LM region; (b) February to early-July (to July 10th) for WD; (c) May to July precipitation for the North Helan Mountains; (d) April to early July (to July 10th) precipitation for Baiyinaobao.
-The a w e s overlapped in (a) and (b) show the changing sample size for each year.
+The curves overlapped in (a) and (b) show the changing sample size for each year.

-Since these four sites are all located in the margin of the EASM, the reconstructed climatic factor (rainfall from late spring, or spring, to early summer) in these regions should be related to the EASM front rain belt.
+Since these four sites are all located in the margin of the EASM, the reconstructed climatic factor (rainfall from late spring, or spring, to early summer) in these regions should be related to the EASM front rainbelt.
 This comparison also could indicate a spatial and temporal connection of spring to early summer climatic condition for the northwestern to northeastern along the environmentally sensitive zone (the margin of the EASM).

-Table 8.Correlations between rainfall reconstructions from LM, WD,Baiyinaobao, and northern Helan Mountains.
+Table 8.
+Correlations between rainfall reconstructions from LM, WD,Baiyinaobao, and northern Helan Mountains.

-We have made a large-scale monsoonal front precipitation comparison in northern China, but these precipitation reconstructions are all based on the tree-ring data.
-ThereforeBeyond the tree-ring data, we compared another high-resolution paleoclimate proxy record, i.e. the annual ice accumulation from Dunde ice cap (Thompson et al. 1988) to make comparison.
+We have made a large-scale monsoonal front precipitation comparison in northern China, but these precipitations are all based on the tree-ring data.
+Beyond the tree-ring data, we use another high-resolution records, ice annual accumulation from Dunde ice cap (Thompson et al. 1988), to make comparison.
 Dunde is the closest ice cap site to our tree-ring sites.
-As calculated, the correlation between the Dunde annual ice accumulation and tree-ring precipitation reconstructions are very low and statistically not significant.
+As calculated, the correlation between Dunde ice annual accumulation and tree-ring precipitations are very low, not significant.
 Rotated empirical orthogonal function (REOF) analysis on these five tree-ring based precipitation and ice accumulation revealed that all tree-ring rainfall reconstructions have the same signs, but opposite sign for ice accumulation.
-That means that there are different variation trends between Dunde annual ice accumulationand tree-ring precipitation-indices.
-However, there is the same trend within all four precipitation series.
+That means that there are different variation trends between Dunde ice annual accumulation and tree-ring precipitation.
+However, there is the same trend within all four precipitations series.

-The results demonstrate the existence of spatially coherent modes of the EASM precipitation variation in the LM, WD, Baiyinaobao, and northern Helan Mountains that reflect large-scale modes of climate forcing on tree growth.
+The results demonstrate the existence of spatially coherent modes of the EASM precipitation variation in the LM, WD, Baiyinaobao, and northern Helan mountains, at least reflect large-scale modes of climate forcing on tree growth.
 Also it revealed a fact that Dunde ice cap is not strongly influenced by the EASM system.
-Thus, the annual ice accumulation record from Dunde ice cap is not well suited for a comparison with our eastern China tree-ring reconstructions; since they seem Easingto reflect the influence of different climatic circulation systems.
+Thus, the reconstruction from Dunde ice cap is not well suited for comparison with our eastern China tree-ring reconstructions, since they seem reflecting the different climatic system.

-Decadal to Multi-Decadal Variations of Summer Precipitation Rreconstructions
+Decadal to Multi-Decadal Variation Analysis on Reconstructions

-In order to recognize examine the climatic variations at decadal to multi-decadal time scales, the four reconstructed precipitation series and the dryness-wetness index were smoothed with a 10-year moving average (Figure 6).
+In order to recognize the climatic variation at decadal to multi-decadal time scales, $\mu$ four reconstructed precipitation series and dryness-wetness indices were smoothed by a Wy not a cubic Amonth spline, a better strategy?
+10-year moving average (Figure 6).
 The dry and wet periods could be surveyed more clearly.
-The resulting long-term tends of the four tree-ring reconstructions vary almost synchronously, in spite of some low correlations between them (Table 8).
+The trends of four tree-ring reconstructions vary almost synchronously, in spite of some low correlations between them (Table 8).